IDE viewing modes

 In the Switch popup, select View Mode, and then select the required viewing mode.

 Quick exit from the viewing mode

-You can quickly exit the presentation mode by pressing Double Shift and searching for an exit mode action, for example, Exit Presentation Mode.
+You can quickly exit any viewing mode by pressing Shift two times and searching for an exit mode action, for example, Exit Presentation Mode.

 You can map actions that toggle viewing modes to your preferred key combinations as described in Configure keyboard shortcuts.